« « Previous

 There are various methods of communicating with the spirit world and the presences that are there.

 Ritual: For more focused efforts other methods can serve better.
 Any of you students of ritual?
 Directed rites or even just formalized prayer?
 Mantra use?
 The spiritual energies within you are not “within” you.
 Not confined to you.
 A solidly intuited prayer or mantra can often attune you to a specific sector of the spirit world and its agents, increasing the likelihood of contact.
-In fact even hermitic ritual induces a meditation like state, as does the wiccan.
-But most don’t juggle an openness with their ritual or prayer and thus things either don’t work or don’t work as well.
+Even hermetic ritual induces a meditation like state, as does the wiccan.
+But most don’t juggle an openness with their ritual or prayer, and thus things either don’t work or don’t work as well.

-More important than technique is intent and in fact any technique mostly serves to articulate your intent and focus your awareness.
+More important than technique is intent, and any technique mostly serves to articulate your intent and focus your awareness.
 The spirits don’t “hear” sound.
 That’s a rather organic function and unless you are dealing with an elemental of some kind there is nothing to receive the sound.

-Divination: Divination is another body of techniques that can permit spirit communication and I don’t necessarily mean the hackneyed oija board stereotype.
+Divination: Divination is another body of techniques that can permit spirit communication, and I don’t necessarily mean the hackneyed oija board stereotype.
 The planchete was an old French invention and much maligned as well as over hyped.
-Scrying is a classical method and in fact though orthodox Christianity reviles Nostradamus his meditations and prayers were all to the Christian god.
-His personal method of scrying was ink poured into a bowl of water and he was noted for having ink stained sleeves.
+Scrying is a classical method, and though orthodox Christianity reviles Nostradamus, his meditations and prayers were all to the Christian God.
+His personal method of scrying was ink poured into a bowl of water, and he was noted for having ink stained sleeves.
 The purpose of the focus in scrying is to produce a recursive loop in the optical lobes, thus temporarily suspending dependency on that in processing the world.

-Necromancy: Now for some more challenging is necromancy, although in fact it’s not truly an independent method.
-This is dream interpretation but more importantly dream induction as you practice the other methods.
+Necromancy: For some, more challenging is necromancy, although it’s not truly an independent method.
+This is dream interpretation, but more importantly dream induction as you practice the other methods.

-Now in fact many of the purist schools revile the “dark” techniques though their own austerities are little different if they are at all.
+Now many of the purist schools revile the “dark” techniques though their own austerities are little different, if they are at all.
 Pushing oneself to a physical limit can often produce a broadly open state.
-The native American shamans sought it to experience immersive contact with the spirit world, but in fact less unpleasant methods can be used.
-For a short stint I used techniques with a former partner to shift her into contact.
+The Native American shamans sought it to experience immersive contact with the spirit world, but less unpleasant methods can be used.
+For a short stint, I used techniques with a former partner to shift her into contact.
 She found the insights she gained from her guide quite useful, though the side effects were a little troublesome.
 Prolonged involuntary trance, and a potentially addictive euphoria.
-Though in fact if other things were healthy this isn’t really a bad thing.
-It can just permit bonding if other factors permit.
-This is a reason why the tantras speak of their methods, especially from the Kama sutra as being a uniting between gods and with the gods.
+Though if other things were healthy, this isn’t really a bad thing.
+It can just permit bonding, if other factors permit.
+This is a reason why the tantras speak of their methods, especially from the Kama Sutra, as being a uniting between Gods and with the Gods.
 And though in my case I needed to serve as an operant, with patience and discipline both partners can commune.

 Your thoughts are welcome.
 Be well friends.